 Alaska Islands & Ocean Visitor Center is primarily a walking experience.
 Stroll through inside exhibits and explore interpretive trails on the Center's sixty-acre site.
 If you intend to enjoy the trails, consider bringing sunglasses, sunscreen, a hat, gear for windy or rainy conditions and appropriate shoes or boots to explore the beach.

-Help plan your wildlife watching trips in the Homer area by visiting the Kachemak Bay Birders group for the latest bird reports or the Birder's Guide to Kachemak Bay website.
-You can also call 235-7337 (PEEP) to get report or get updates on bird sightings.
+Help plan your wildlife watching trips in the Homer area by visiting the Kachemak Bay Birders group for the latest bird reports.
 Check out the the guide to Responsible Marine Wildlife Viewing in Alaska.

 Expand your experience while in Homer by visiting one of our community associates!